albacoretuna/how-to-annoy-a-web-developer/README.md

 ## Section 6   - If You Are an Event Organizer
 So you organize tech events to help the community go forward.
 Very nice.
-What can you do to humiliate web developers?.
-You can always put sponsors first.
+You have probably a good will.
+And all that makes it a little hard for you to be able to annoy web developers.
+But still, if you try hard, there are ways to achieve that.
+For example you can always put sponsor satisfaction before the quality of talks.
 If a company is chipping in well, then it doesn't matter what their presentation is about.
 It can even be as none-informative as a YouTube commercial.
 It doesn't matter.
-Let the poor web developers who have traveled long distances to reach your conference listen to some repetitive, corporate promoting talks as well.
+Just let poor web developers who have traveled long distances to reach your conference, and also have paid a few hundred bucks for tickets, listen to some repetitive, corporate promoting talks.
 On the other hand you can choose your panel so that some parts of web developer society gets offended.
 For example you can have an all male panel of speakers, and when asked why, reply with a generic: we'd love to have women speak at our conference, but no one applied!